-What Is Considered an Hourly Employee?
+Who Is Considered an Hourly Employee?

 How Does an Hourly Employee Get Paid?

 For example, if an employee’s hourly rate is $15 and they worked 20 hours during a pay period, you would multiply $15 by 20 to get a total wage of $300 for their paycheck.

 Do Hourly Employees Get Benefits?